threememories/FalloutRisk/UPDATE_HISTORY.md

 This log covers the major changes of Wasteland Conquest (index.html).

+## v2.2 [System Hotfixes & UI Polish]

+* Fixed a critical open stash bug in Classic mode.
+* Added a ping function to the AP bar to locate valid territories.
+* Added a no-action cursor to indicate when actions are unavailable.
+* Fixed modal button text colors blending into the background on hover.
+* Fixed several logic bugs regarding Faction Perks and Bobbleheads for both Player and AI.

+---

 ### **v2.1 [ALLIANCE, DIPLOMACY & COMBAT EVOLUTION]**

 * **Alliance Warfare Expansion:** Added the 'Signal Ally' menu to request coordinated strikes, reinforcements, or Emergency Asylum.
 Landlocked troops can now be airlifted across allied territory via Vertibird.